mnazim/mnazim.github.io/content/writings/python-ecosystem-introduction.markdown

         **kw)

 What if there is no `setup.py` file?
 How do you find the egg name?
 Well you don't need to.
 Just copy the package source to you project directory and import and use just like you would use your own code.

+#### The --user switch

+All the above examples will install the packages system wide.
+If you use `--user` switch with `pip install`, the packages will be installed in your `~/.local` directory.
+For example, on my machine, it is as follows.

+    :::bash
+    $ pip install --user markdown2
+    Downloading/unpacking markdown2
+      Downloading markdown2-1.0.1.19.zip (130Kb): 130Kb downloaded
+      Running setup.py egg_info for package markdown2

+    Installing collected packages: markdown2
+      Running setup.py install for markdown2
+        warning: build_py: byte-compiling is disabled, skipping.

+        changing mode of build/scripts-2.7/markdown2 from 664 to 775
+        warning: install_lib: byte-compiling is disabled, skipping.

+        changing mode of /home/mir/.local/bin/markdown2 to 775
+    Successfully installed markdown2
+    Cleaning up...

+*Note the filesystem location(`/home/mir/.local/bin/markdown2`) where the markdown2 package was installed.*

+There are a number of reasons for why you would not want to install all the packages in the system wide locations.
+I will go over them in a moment when I show you how to setup a separate and isolated python environments for each of your projects.

 ### Installing from source.